From BR Bullpen

 Biographical Information

-Montgomery was picked by the Kansas City Royals with the 36th pick in the 2008 amateur draft; he was their second selection after Eric Hosmer.
+Montgomery was picked by the Kansas City Royals with the 36th pick of the 2008 draft; he was their second selection after Eric Hosmer.
 The pick was compensation for the loss of David Riske to free agency.
 Mike signed by scout Dan Ontiveros for a $988,000 bonus.
 In his pro debut, he had a 2-1, 1.69 record for the AZL Royals.
 Had he qualified, he would have been third in the Arizona League in ERA.
 Baseball America listed him as the league's #1 prospect, ahead of Jaff Decker, a fellow first-rounder.

 In 2009, Mike pitched very well for both the Burlington Bees (2-3, 2.17, .206 opponent average) and Wilmington Blue Rocks (4-1, 2.25, .196 opponent average).
 Baseball America listed him as the #5 Midwest League prospect (behind Aaron Hicks, Dee Gordon, Josh Vitters and Brett Lawrie) and #7 in the Carolina League (just ahead of a teammate with the same first name and last initial, Mike Moustakas).
 Baseball America also rated the lefty as the top Royals prospect entering 2010, ahead of top-five selections Moustakas and Hosmer most notably.